zhudelong/elevator_button_recognition/README.md

-# An Novel OCR-RCNN for Elevator Button Recognition
+# A Novel OCR-RCNN for Elevator Button Recognition

 by [Delong Zhu](http://www.ee.cuhk.edu.hk/~dlzhu/) at Robotics, Perception, and AI Laboratory, CUHK